codership/documentation/galeracluster/source/documentation/galera-parameters.rst

    "Dynamic", ""
    "Initial Version", ""

-.. warning:: Since this is for internal use only, don't manually set the ``base_port`` variable.
+.. warning:: Since this is for internal use only, do not manually set the ``base_port`` variable.

 .. _`cert.log_conflicts`: